rikkeaas/strangevis-moviemaker/README.md

 ### Transfer Function

-Our transfer function is a 512x1 RGBA texture that is used by the shader to map between density values and the user specified RGBA values.
+Our transfer function is a `512x1 RGBA` texture that is used by the shader to map between density values and the user specified RGBA values.
 The user can specify the RGBA values of the transfer function by selecting intervals in the histogram and giving these an RGBA value.
-The program will then update the associated range in the transfer function to contain this RGBA value, and blend these new values with the existing transfer function based on the user specified blending factor (see Menubar actions > Advanced > Transfer function blending).
+The program will then update the associated range in the transfer function to contain this RGBA value, and blend these new values with the existing transfer function based on the user specified blending factor (see <kbd>[Menubar Actions](#menubar-actions)</kbd>-><kbd>Advanced</kbd>-><kbd>Transfer function blending</kbd>).

 ### Other

 #### Volume Screenshot

 Under the <kbd>File</kbd> item in the menubar there is an option for creating high resolution screenshots of the `OpenGLWidget`, which is the widget where the volume is being rendered.
-The screenshots are saved inside a project folder named <kbd>screenshots</kbd>.
+The screenshots are saved inside a project folder named `screenshots`.

 #### Background Coloring